 Short Term Disability

 Long Term Disability

 If you are expecting to be off work three days or less, you may use sick leave for your own health condition or to care for a dependent.
 Refer to the City's Sick Leave (PDF) policy for more information.

 *Note: If your leave of absence is for your own health condition, you may be eligible for disability benefits.
-The Hartford will help you determine if your leave is eligible for benefits.
+The Standard will help you determine if your leave is eligible for benefits.
 View more information on disability benefits.

 Step 3: Leave approval or denial

 Once The Standard receives your paperwork, your claim will be processed.
 You will receive a letter in the mail indicating the approval or denial of your claim.
 Remember you can check the status of your claim by calling into the Standard at 800-715-2308 or by checking the status of your claim online at standard.com/absence.